smutch/UnixTutorial/source/pages/advanced/part-4.rst

 by the system, others by you, yet others by the shell, or any program that loads another program.

-Standard UNIX variables are split into two categories, environment variables and shell variables.
+Standard Unix variables are split into two categories, environment variables and shell variables.
 In broad terms, shell variables apply only to the current instance of the shell and are used to set short-term working conditions; environment variables have a farther reaching